ggandor/leap.nvim/README.md

 advance when to finish.

 Fortunately, a 2-character search pattern - the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in the vast majority of cases.
-It is very rare that you should type more than 3 characters altogether to reach a given target.
+On top of this, the **smart autojump** feature simultaneously reduces the need for typing a label character or for group switching, in exchange for a tiny bit of non-determinism (which is not really an issue here, since you will know the outcome ahead of time).

 ### Auxiliary principles